Josephine Skriver Shares A Steamy Bathtub Snap In Which She Rocks Nothing But Bubbles

 "You're so beautiful," a third fan remarked.

-“Looking forward to putting ME FIRST in 2021!
-Toning, working out & taking care of ME,” yet another follower chimed in, inspired by Josephine’s self-care shot.
+"Looking forward to putting ME FIRST in 2021!
+Toning, working out & taking care of ME," yet another admirer chimed in, inspired by Josephine's self-care shot.

-A few days ago, as The Inquisitr reported, the beauty shared a series of snaps in which she lounged on a white couch wearing an aqua lingerie set with a semi-sheer open shirt layered over top.
-She flaunted her incredible figure in the quartet of shots, and in the caption, encouraged her followers to ask her anything.
+A few days ago, as The Inquisitr reported, the beauty shared a series of snaps in which she lounged on a white couch while wearing an aqua lingerie set with a semi-sheer open shirt layered over the top.
+She flaunted her incredible figure in the quartet of shots, and in the caption encouraged her followers to ask her anything.